sudhanshu9827/sudhanshu9827/README.md

 💻 Building web apps using Django and REST APIs

-🌐 Familiar with HTML, CSS, and JavaScript from earlier curriculum
+🌐 Familiar with HTML, CSS, and JavaScript

 📚 Strong academic background in core computer science subjects